 GOOD TO KNOW:

 180° Sunset Bar is a part of the Mykonos Castle Panigirakis.
 The best way to reach 180° Sunset Bar is by foot, but be prepared – the road leading to the hidden bar is quite steep.
-If walking isn’t your thing, you can also drive a car (or ATV), however single lane road is narrow and you might struggle to find a parking space.
+If walking isn’t your thing, you can also drive a car (or also ATV).
+However, the single-lane road is narrow, and you might struggle to find a parking space.

-Once you get there, be prepared to splash some cash – certain tables are available only with a reservation and a minimum spend amount.
+Once you get there, be prepared to splash some cash – specific tables are available only with a reservation and a minimum spend amount.
 Don’t forget to bring a very fat wallet – drinks are priced around € 15 per drink.
 Arrive early to get the best possible location to watch the sunset.

 Sunsets in Mykonos